JoeStrout/descent-into-darkness/help-wanted/coding-tasks.md

 - bspLevel sometimes spawns doors that are open from one side, but closed from the other side
 - you can't shoot through open doors
 - mesh objects warp differently from walls at sharp angles, causing walls around doorways to appear bent
+- pit doesn't render properly (one corner missing) from certain angles